apenwarr/redo/README.md

 program's build process to use redo, please let us know and we can link to it here.

+Please don't take the other tests in `t/` as serious examples.
+Many of them are doing things in deliberately psychotic ways in order to stress redo's code and find bugs.

 # What's missing?
 How can I help?